Antonio Suñol: Biography

 Suñol amassed numerous rancho grants over his lifetime.
 He was granted Rancho Agua Caliente in Alameda County in 1836.
 In 1839, he and his three brothers-in-law (Antonio María Pico, Juan Pablo Bernal, and Agustín Bernal) were granted Rancho Valle de San José, formerly belonging to Mission San José.
-In 1844, he was granted Rancho Los Coches (in modern-day Midtown San Jose and Willow Glen neighborhoods of San Jose), where he built the Roberto-Suñol Adobe, a California Historical Landmark.
+In 1844, he was granted Rancho Los Coches (in modern-day Midtown San Jose and Willow Glen neighborhoods of San Jose), where he built the Roberto-Suñol Adobe, a California Historical Landmark and now under the leadership of the California Pioneers of Santa Clara County.

 He is considered the founder of Sunol, California, which was founded on his Rancho Valle de San José.
 Suñol is also considered to be the founder of Willow Glen, a prominent neighborhood of San Jose, California.

 Beginning in 1839, Suñol became a close confident and financier of John Sutter, the founder of Sacramento and an important figure in the California Gold Rush.
 Sutter eventually became heavily indebted to Suñol.

 Suñol died on 18 March 1865 and is buried at Mission Santa Clara de Asís.